 You Are a Queen!

 At the ripe age of 34, with years of lessons learned, I’ve begun to take a different look at the command of Titus 2:3-4 where older women are instructed to teach what is good so that they may encourage the younger women.
-While I may be considered relatively young and I wouldn’t dare claim to be as insightful as my wise Christian mentors, I am still older than someone and I’m not exempt from the command.
-To add to that motivation, I have five young nieces (and a nephew) whom I love dearly, and if I could impart just one thing to them today, it would be this: Know your worth!
+While I may be considered relatively young and wouldn’t dare claim to be as insightful as my wise Christian mentors, I am still older than someone and am not exempt from the command.
+To add to that motivation, I have five young nieces (and two nephews) whom I love dearly, and if I could impart just one thing to them today, it would be this: Know your worth!

 So, while I’m no expert on psychology, I am very well acquainted with hardships and challenges.
 Through all of my troubles, my trust is still anchored in the Lord.
 I still recognize the value assigned to me and to you by Jesus.
 That’s because I know that true worth is found in God.
 He cares for the sparrows and He cares for you and me (Matthew 10:31).
 Like the apostle Paul admonished in Romans eight: “In all these things, we are more than victorious, through Him who loved us, (verse 37).
 I know who I am and to Whom I belong.
 My feet are firmly planted on the Rock (Psalm 18:2).

 So here’s what I have learned the hard way, so maybe you can have an easier tutorial for life: